meerkat-manor/PeterDocs/README.md

 resolution of digital cameras.

 The backup also required to be secure from accidental distribution.
-The backup is not secured from accidental or malicious deletion, which are require different controls.
+The backup is not secured from accidental or malicious deletion, which require different controls.

 ## Usage